Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Train from Reims| ©Jc Flac

-And being such a small city you can perfectly go from the train station to this cathedral in a walk of less than five minutes through four streets.
-In fact walking through most of the center of Reims is something you can do in less than four or five hours in total.
+The Cathedral of Notre Dame de Reims is best reached on foot if it is your first time in the city.
+Being such a small city, you can get there from the train station in less than five minutes.
+In fact, walking the center of Reims is something you can do in less than four or five hours.

-You should also know that it is not recommended to arrive by private car to this site, as it is not comfortable, although the Parking CPA Cathedrale allows you to park your car for a couple of euros in a comfortable and safe place.
-It is less than 300 meters from the cathedral square, on Rue des Capuchins between Rue Libergier and Rue Henri Hadart.
+You should also know that it is not recommended to arrive by private car, as it is not comfortable, although the Parking CPA Cathedrale allows you to park your car for a couple of euros in a comfortable and safe place.
+It is less than 300 meters from the Cathedral square, on Rue des Capuchins, at the height that goes between Rue Libergier and Rue Henri Hadart.

 Is it advisable to go to the Cathedral of Notre Dame de Reims with children?